 Applicants who will have completed between 37 and 48 months

 Applicants who will have completed 49 months or more

-*If you commenced studies in a doctoral program directly from an undergraduate program (i.e., never enrolled in a Master’s program) you must be enrolled in your doctoral program at the time of application to be eligible for a CGS D.
+*If you started studies in a doctoral program directly from an undergraduate program (i.e., never enrolled in a master’s program) you must be enrolled in your doctoral program at the time of application to be eligible for a CGS D.

 Specify the language(s) required to carry out your proposed research.
 Indicate your current proficiency in each.

 The information provided in this section refers to your research/study.

 State whether or not your proposed research/study will involve human beings as research subjects.
 If it does, select “Yes,” consult the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans and submit your proposal to the research ethics board of the institution where you will undertake your research.
 If applicable, you must also ensure that an ethics review is conducted in the host country (as per article 8.3 of the policy).
 You do not need to submit your proposal to the research ethics board before submitting your doctoral award application.